-L.A.'s remaining natural lands are a public resource that must be protected.
+L.A.'s remaining natural lands are a public resource that must be protected for the good of animals and humans alike.
 Act now.

 What is a Wildlife Corridor?